nsynkde/Tilda/README.md

 You can create other clip types by holdig a letter while double clicking.
 Hold
 * A for a new audio clip
 * E for a new envelope clip
-* F for a new keyframe clip
+* K for a new keyframe clip
 * V for a new video clip.

 Selct clips left click or selection rect.